About Media Studies

 Media are all-surrounding, both constituting and affecting how we navigate and make sense of the world, distribute information and shape our culture with their stories, programs, representations, formats, exhibitions, repositories and data.

 The Media Studies Department of the Faculty of Humanities at the University of Amsterdam offers both depth and diversity in its approaches to the study of media, with a wide range of academic offerings and research interests for the digital age and how it came into being.
 There are two larger, academic programs of study in Media Studies, which focus on different key aspects of the development and impact of media: Media and Culture and Media and Information.

 Each area has a particular medium, media type or cultural practice as its primary point of departure for in-depth study.
 Yet all have objects, methods and concepts in common across the breadth of media studies.
-Both programs are embedded in the Amsterdam media scene, with its many venues, festivals, and other events.
+Both programs are embedded in the Amsterdam media scene, with its many events, festivals and creative industries.
 The programs have numerous ties to cultural institutions, companies and non-governmental organizations active in the various media sectors, where internship opportunities and collaborations are often available.